Search our site

 The University Guide to Good Research Practice incorporates reference to the Ethics Statement and Modern Slavery.

-Our Procurement Policy has recently been updated further to include consideration of the requirements of the Act.
+Our Procurement Policy includes consideration of the requirements of the Act.

 We encourage the reporting of concerns relating to Modern Slavery and human trafficking.
 Staff are encouraged to report concerns to their line manager in the first instance.
 If this is not feasible, or members of the University are unable to do so, concerns should be raised via our Whistleblowing Policy.